What is identity theft?

 What industries are affected by identity theft?

-This list can be quite long when it comes to identity theft because once an identity is stolen, thieves have access to almost anything, as previously mentioned.
+This list can be quite long when it comes to ID theft because once an identity is stolen, thieves have access to almost anything, as previously mentioned.
 Below are just some of the industries that are affected by identity theft.

 For starters, and perhaps the most obvious, is the financial industry.
 Financial institutions are hit the hardest, with identity theft costing them billions of dollars each year.
 Due to the industry's large accounts and vast amounts of personal information available, criminals see it as their pot of gold.
 Credit cards and bank accounts can be easily opened with data from a stolen identity or multiple identities.